 The Saatva Classic features high-density foam rails that run around the whole perimeter of the mattress.
 This creates particularly firm edge support that prevents sagging or sinking when you lie near the edge of the mattress.
 These reinforced edges also make getting out of your Saatva bed easier.

 The Saatva Classic uses less foam than other hybrid mattresses, instead opting for an extra layer of springs.
-The thinner foam layers and the fibre fill of the Euro pillow top absorb some motion but when your partner changes position or gets up in the night, you may still notice as motion isolation isn’t total.
-Light sleepers might find this frustrating and should opt for the Plush Soft version of the Saatva Classic which absorbs slightly more movement.
+The thinner foam layers and the fiber fill of the Euro pillow top absorb some motion, but when your partner changes position or gets up in the night, you may still notice as motion isolation isn’t total.
+Light sleepers might find this frustrating and should opt for the Plush Soft version of the Saatva Classic, which absorbs slightly more movement.

 Mattress sizes and prices